Quixomatic/dungeon-dash-server/readme.md

 1. **Lobby Phase**
    - Players join a lobby of up to 100 participants
    - Wait for enough players to join
+   - Map data is loaded and synchronized across all clients
+   - Game starts only when all players have loaded the map

 2. **Dungeon Exploration Phase**
    - All players spawn at different points on a large shared dungeon floor